SQLite

 Many programming languages have bindings to the SQLite library.
 It generally follows PostgreSQL syntax, but does not enforce type checking by default.
 This means that one can, for example, insert a string into a column defined as an integer.
+Although it is a lightweight embedded database, SQLite implements most of the SQL standard and the relational model, including transactions and ACID guarantees.
+However, it omits many features implemented by other databases, such as materialized views and complete support for triggers and ALTER TABLE statements.

 History

 D. Richard Hipp designed SQLite in the spring of 2000 while working for General Dynamics on contract with the United States Navy.
-Hipp was designing software used for a damage-control system aboard guided-missile destroyers, which originally used HP-UX with an IBM Informix database back-end.
+Hipp was designing software used for a damage-control system aboard guided-missile destroyers; the damage-control system originally used HP-UX with an Informix database back-end.
 SQLite began as a Tcl extension.

 In August 2000, version 1.0 of SQLite was released, with storage based on gdbm (GNU Database Manager).
 In September 2001, SQLite 2.0 replaced gdbm with a custom B-tree implementation, adding transaction capability.
 In June 2004, SQLite 3.0 added internationalization, manifest typing, and other major improvements, partially funded by America Online.
 In 2011, Hipp announced his plans to add a NoSQL interface to SQLite, as well as announcing UnQL, a functional superset of SQL designed for document-oriented databases.
-In 2018, SQLite adopted a Code of Conduct based on the Rule of Saint Benedict which caused some controversy and was later renamed as a Code of Ethics.

 SQLite is one of four formats recommended for long-term storage of datasets approved for use by the Library of Congress.